oncework/codeexpander/README.md

 ## **Pricing**

-Most features are free and buy now for \$4.99 if you want to support the author
+Most features are free and you want to support the author by

 - [爱发卡](https://w.url.cn/s/AHRprNl)
 - [Paddle](https://pay.paddle.com/checkout/540339)